 Along with our top tips – which we’ll get to shortly – I wanted to include some top destinations for trout fishing outside North America too:

 The best place in the world to fish for trophy-sized brown and rainbow trout.

 The island state of Tasmania has some of the finest brown trout fishing in the world in remote lakes and rivers

 Patagonia in South America (which straddles both countries) is one of my favorite regions to fish for them.
-All of the Andean region offers good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool clear rivers and lakes teem with willing rainbow trout and brown trout, as well as the occasional brook trout.
+All of the Andean regions offer good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool, clear rivers and lakes teem with willing rainbow trout and brown trout, as well as the occasional brook trout.